drashland/website-v2/docs/sinco/v4.x/2_tutorials/5_restricting_permissions.md

 instance is created.

-As such, restricting this permission is purely a matter of specifying a hostname and port, both of which make up the endpoint of the websocket URL.
+As such, restricting this permission is purely a matter of specifying a hostname and port, both of which make up the endpoint of the WebSocket URL.

-The hostname defaults to "localhost", and the port defaults to "9292", so restricting the permissions would look like:
+The hostname defaults to `localhost`, and the port defaults to `9292`, so restricting the permissions would look like:

 ```shell